SoftFever/OrcaSlicer/README.markdown

         --retract-lift      Lift Z by the given distance in mm when retracting (default: 0)

        Skirt options:
-        --skirts            Number of skirts to draw (default: 1) --skirt-distance    Distance in mm between innermost skirt and object (default: 6)
+        --skirts            Number of skirts to draw (0+, default: 1) --skirt-distance    Distance in mm between innermost skirt and object (default: 6)
-        --skirt-height      Height of skirts to draw (expressed in layers, default: 1)
+        --skirt-height      Height of skirts to draw (expressed in layers, 0+, default: 1)

        Transform options:
         --scale             Factor for scaling input object (default: 1)